 The Giants also get cute: They have a stand just for clam chowder at Section 110, a Chinese stand called Edsel Ford Fong at 118, Japanese at Mashi's Sushi Bistro at 210, a Cognac Bar and a Long Taters Baked Potato at 232, and a seafood stand called Crazy Crab'z in center field.

 Team History Displays.
-The Giants do not have their titles on display, but they do have baseball-shaped stanchions with their retired numbers, near the left field corner at the bottom of the upper deck.
+The Giants have displays of their 2010 and 2012 World Championships on the left field wall.
+They also have baseball-shaped stanchions with their retired numbers, near the left field corner at the bottom of the upper deck.

 All of these are Hall-of-Famers.
 They also honor Hall of Fame broadcasters Russ Hodges, Lon Simmons and Jon Miller with representations of old-style microphones.
 The Number 25 worn by father and son, Bobby Bonds (right field, 1969-74) and Barry Bonds (left field, 1993-2007), has been removed from circulation, but not retired.

-McGraw, Mathewson, right fielder Ross Youngs (1917-26) and infielder Eddie Grant (1913-15), who was killed in combat in World War I, were honored with plaques or, in Grant's case, a monument on the field at the Polo Grounds.
+McGraw, Mathewson, Hall of Fame right fielder Ross Youngs (1917-26, died of kidney disease the next year) and infielder Eddie Grant (1913-15), who was killed in combat in World War I, were honored with plaques or, in Grant's case, a monument on the field at the Polo Grounds.
 Also so honored were a pair of football Giants killed in World War II, Al Blozis and Jack Lummus; and State Senator and Mayor Jimmy "Beau James" Walker.

-Why Walker?
-Well, he was deeply involved with New York sports, at one point running the State boxing commission while he was also a State Senator, and was one of the few people to manage to become a friend of both McGraw and Babe Ruth.
+Why Walker, rather than the much more accomplished and far less scandalous Fiorello LaGuardia?
+Well, LaGuardia was a Yankee Fan, Walker a Giant fan.
+Walker was deeply involved with New York sports, at one point running the State boxing commission while he was also a State Senator, and was one of the few people to manage to become a friend of both McGraw and Babe Ruth.
 Supposedly, it was a scolding from Walker at a postseason banquet in 1922 that got Ruth to curtail his carousing and get in shape, leading to the Yankees winning the 1923 World Series.
 So if you're a Met fan, that's a better reason to hate Walker than his corruption and womanizing.

 Outside the King Street/Willie Mays Plaza (3rd base) side of the park are plaques honoring the members of the San Francisco Giants Wall of Fame.
 It includes: